ganindu7/deepnotes/topics/utils/communication_setup.md

 ![mount-sshfs](communication_setup/sshfs-mount-pc-to-jetson.gif)
 <!-- <img src="communication_setup/sshfs-mount-pc-to-jetson.gif" width="200" height="200" /> -->

-In the picture above the `Videos` directory from the remote computer is mounted into the `data` directory.
+In the picture above the `$HOME/Videos` directory from the remote computer is mounted into the `$PWD/data` directory.